 House Flippers

-Mathew Pezon, CEO of Pezon Properties, focuses on buying properties to generate long-term rental income.
-“We can usually offer more than other potential buyers because we don’t need to make a short-term profit,” he says.
-“Most of the time we can offer up to 85% of the market value less repairs.”
+Mathew Pezon, CEO of Pezon Properties, focuses exclusively on purchasing long-term rental properties.
+"We can usually offer more than other potential buyers because we don't need to make a short-term profit," he says.
+"Most of the time we can offer up to 85% of the market value less repairs."

 Wholesalers

-Because wholesalers focus on distressed properties and are looking to assign their contracts to other investors — who are also looking to make a profit — they tend to make the least competitive offers.
+Because of the relatively small profit margin involved in selling contracts to other investors (who are also looking to make a profit), wholesalers tend to make the least competitive offers of all.
 70% or even less of fair market value is normal.
+However, they may also buy properties that other investors pass on.

 iBuyers